List of France national rugby union team records

 France's national rugby union team is the nation's representative side.
-The team has played Test match rugby since 1906, when they played New Zealand national rugby union team in Paris.
+The team has played Test match rugby since 1906, when they played their first match against the touring New Zealand national rugby union team in Paris.
 The record for most Test match appearances, or caps, is held by Fabien Pelous with 118.
-Serge Blanco played for France between 1980 and 1991, and has scored 38 Test tries for France – more than any other player.
-The record for most Test points is held by Frédéric Michalak, who has scored 422 points for France in his 74 Test matches to date.
+The record for the number of test tries is held by Damian Penaud, who scored 40 tries in 57 Test match as November of 2025.
+The record for most Test points is held by Thomas Ramos, who has scored 457 points for France in his 45 Test matches to date.

 Caps

 The following is a list of the ten French team players with the highest number of Test appearances.
-Updated 5 February 2023.
+Updated France vs South Africa, 8 November 2025.

 Career tries

 The following is a list of the ten French team players with the most Test tries.
-Updated 18 March 2023.
+Updated France vs Fiji, 15 November 2025.